-A. While public institutions have the autonomy to design their general education program to meet their unique needs and mission, that program shall conform to the definitions and common standards in this chapter.
-A public institution shall satisfy the general education requirement by:
+A. While public institutions have the autonomy to design their general education program to meet their unique needs and mission, that program shall conform to the definitions and common standards in this chapter, and incorporate the general education knowledge and skills required by the Middle States Commission on Higher Education Standards for Accreditation.
+No later than August 1, 2017, a public institution shall satisfy the general education requirement by:

 (a) Arts and humanities,

 (c) Biological and physical sciences,

 (d) Mathematics, and